SECTION: FLP BLOG

 From its very beginning, the BHBA was about inclusion, rather than exclusion.
-And it was also about advocacy: righting wrongs, making our society more just.
+And it was also about advocacy: righting wrongs and making our society more just.

 When students suggested that the legal process should have been ignored, he responded “Absolutely not.”
 He explained: “The Rule of Law does not guarantee that everything will be all right.
-But it helps to organize people, prevent tyranny, advocate prosperity, human rights and democracy” and also “encourages people to take control of their own lives.”
-He contrasted countries which don’t believe in the Rule of Law, states rife with revolution, repression or both, states that foster violence rather than law.
+But it helps to organize people, prevent tyranny, advocate prosperity, human rights, and democracy” and also “encourages people to take control of their own lives.”
+He contrasted countries that don’t believe in the Rule of Law, states rife with revolution, repression, or both, and states that foster violence rather than law.

-- The process of enacting, administering and enforcing law is accessible, fair and efficient.
+- The process of enacting, administering, and enforcing the law is accessible, fair, and efficient.

 Later in the Bible, Moses charged the judges he had deputized: “Hear the disputes between your people and judge fairly, whether the case is between two Israelites or between an Israelite and a foreigner residing among you.
 Do not show partiality in judging; hear both small and great alike.
 Do not be afraid of anyone, for judgment belongs to God.”
 (Deut.
 1:16-17.)
 He gave priority to the administration of justice, which he memorably summarized: “Justice, justice, shall you pursue.”
 (Deut.
 16:20.)

 That’s what the BHBA is about and what I propose to strengthen and continue.
 The BHBA promotes access to justice by staffing – through its Barristers – the Roxbury Park Free Legal Clinic and Teen Court, its primary activity this year.